Telehealth occupational therapy continues to change the way we practice, and it will impact our profession in ways we have yet to imagine.

 - Platforms for using telehealth

-Telehealth refers to medical services provided over a technology platform.
-Pretty much any form of medical care delivered via technology vs. in-person means can be considered telehealth.
+Telehealth OT refers to occupational therapy services provided over a technology platform.
+Pretty much any form of OT delivered via technology vs. in-person means can be considered telehealth.

 That means some of you might already be using telehealth without even knowing it.